DrakeCoy/DrakeCoy/README.md

 <h1 align="center">Hello There!
 I'm Drake</h1>
 <h3 align="center">An enthusiastic team leader with a passion for sailing and data analysis.</h3>

-- 👯 I’m currently looking for a data analysis position.
+- 👯 I’m currently looking for a data analysis position in the San Diego area.
 - 📫 How to reach me **drakecoy@gmail.com**

 - 📄 Know about my experiences [https://tinyurl.com/DrakeCoyResume](https://tinyurl.com/DrakeCoyResume)